 “Retail Establishment” shall mean any business facility that sells goods directly to the consumer whether for or not for profit, including but not limited to, retail stores, restaurants, pharmacies, convenience and grocery stores, liquor stores, and seasonal and temporary businesses.

-SECTION 2. (a) Notwithstanding any general or special law to the contrary, any retail establishment which makes available checkout bags in the Town of Concord shall charge for each such bag equal to or greater than $0.10 per checkout bag, as established by regulations to be duly promulgated by the Town Manager or his/her designee.
+SECTION 2. (a) Notwithstanding any general or special law to the contrary, any retail establishment which makes available checkout bags in the Town of Sudbury shall charge for each such bag equal to or greater than $0.10 per checkout bag, as established by regulations to be duly promulgated by the Sudbury Board of Health.

 (b) All monies collected pursuant to this section shall be retained by the retail establishment.

 (c) Any charge for a checkout bag shall be separately stated on a receipt provided to the customer at the time of sale and shall be identified as the “checkout bag charge” thereon.

 SECTION 3. (a) The Health Agent for the Sudbury Board of Health or his/her designee shall have authority to enforce this law and any regulations promulgated thereunder.
 This law may be enforced through any lawful means in law or in equity, including but not limited to, noncriminal disposition pursuant to G.L. c.
 40 § 21D and Article VI of the Town of Sudbury General Bylaws.

 (b) The Sudbury Board of Health may adopt and amend rules and regulations to effectuate the purposes of this law.